skorotkiewicz/RestPaste/README.md

 The API also supports partial retrieval of data using the fields query parameter.
 Specify a comma-separated list of fields they want to retrieve, and the API will return only those fields from the JSON data.

+This pastebin is designed to be simple and easy to use, with a minimal API and no authentication required.
+However, users should be aware that pastes are publicly accessible and should not include any sensitive or confidential information.

 To try it out locally, download the repository and install the dependencies.

 Remember to rename the `dotenv` file to `.env` and fill it in with your own data.